 Vector is voice-activated and will answer questions, take photos for you, time dinner, show you the weather, and more.
 Voice features are currently English language only.

 Vector can independently navigate and self-charge.
 He recognizes people and avoids obstacles.

 If you choose to set up Alexa on your Vector buddy, you’ll be able to: set reminders, control smart home devices like lights-speakers and thermostats; play ambient sounds; do many things that ALEXA already does on other compatible devices like Amazon Echo or Dot.

 See more details or buy Vector

-- Vector is a companion made to hang out and help out.
-Powered by ai and advanced robotics, he's alive with personality and engaged by sight, sound, and touch.
+- Robot Companion - Powered by AI and advanced robotics, he's alive with personality and engaged by sight, sound and touch.